IETF-Hackathon/mDNSResponder/README.md

     opkg remove dnsmasq

-Now install the ISC DHCP server, which is needed to provide DNS service now that dnsmasq is no longer present:
+Now install the ISC DHCP server, which is needed to provide DHCP service now that dnsmasq is no longer present:

     opkg install isc-dhcp-server-ipv4